sisrfeng/pytorch.github.io/_get_started/pytorch.md

 ### TorchDynamo: Acquiring Graphs reliably and fast

-Earlier this year, we started working on TorchDynamo, an approach that uses a CPython feature introduced in [PEP-0523](https://peps.python.org/pep-0523/) called the Frame Evaluation API.
+Earlier this year, we started working on TorchDynamo, an approach that uses a CPython feature introduced in [PEP-0523](https://peps.python.org/pep-0523/)
+    called the Frame Evaluation API.
 We took a data-driven approach to validate its effectiveness on Graph Capture.
 We used 7,000+ Github projects written in PyTorch as our validation set.
-While TorchScript and others struggled to even acquire the graph 50% of the time, often with a big overhead, TorchDynamo acquired the graph [99% of the time](https://dev-discuss.pytorch.org/t/torchdynamo-update-8-torchdynamo-passed-correctness-check-on-7k-github-models/663), correctly, safely and with negligible overhead – without needing any changes to the original code.
+While TorchScript and others struggled to even acquire the graph 50% of the time, often with a big overhead,
+TorchDynamo acquired the graph [99% of the time](https://dev-discuss.pytorch.org/t/torchdynamo-update-8-torchdynamo-passed-correctness-check-on-7k-github-models/663), correctly, safely and with negligible overhead – without needing any changes to the original code.
 This is when we knew that we finally broke through the barrier that we were struggling with for many years in terms of flexibility and speed.

 ### TorchInductor: fast codegen using a define-by-run IR

-For a new compiler backend for PyTorch 2.0, we took inspiration from how our users were writing high performance custom kernels: increasingly using the [Triton](https://github.com/openai/triton) language.
+For a new ¿compiler backend¿ for PyTorch 2.0, we took inspiration from how our users were writing high performance custom kernels: increasingly using the [Triton](https://github.com/openai/triton) language.
 We also wanted a compiler backend that used similar abstractions to PyTorch eager, and was general purpose enough to support the wide breadth of features in PyTorch.
 TorchInductor uses a pythonic define-by-run loop level IR to automatically map PyTorch models into generated Triton code on GPUs and C++/OpenMP on CPUs.
 TorchInductor’s core loop level IR contains only ~50 operators, and it is implemented in Python, making it easily hackable and extensible.

 ### AOTAutograd: reusing Autograd for ahead-of-time graphs